 If you are transferring between private health insurers or joining as a new member, in some circumstances you may need to supply supporting documents to your new health insurer to have the correct loading applied.
 Depending on your circumstances, you may need to obtain one or more of the following:

 If you are transferring between private health insurers or rejoining hospital cover after a period of absence, you should obtain a Clearance Certificate from your previous health insurer and provide this to your new health insurer on or after joining.
 This will establish your previous LHC loading, if any; and if transferring between insurers, will also provide information about waiting periods you have already completed.
+Under the Private Health Insurance Act 2007, your previous insurer is required to provide you with a Clearance Certificate within 14 days.
 You can find contact details for all registered health insurers on this website.

 If you are a new migrant to Australia aged over 31, then you normally have 12 months from the date of your Medicare registration for interim or full Medicare benefits (usually a blue or green Medicare card) to purchase hospital cover without a LHC loading.